Research Study: A Question of Style

 If you are a Veteran: You will receive a personalized leadership assessment report that is specific to you, confidential and highlights your own leadership and communication style, your key motivators and your score on 25 civilian leadership competencies.
 Prior to receiving the report you will be invited to register for a webinar where this report will be explained and suggestions for how to use it to help you in your own career transition or leadership development will be provided.
 The value of this webinar and customized report is $500+ and it is provided at no charge as part of this research study.

-If you are an Organization/Employer: NEW!!!
-Complete the study and be entered in a draw to win 2 tickets to the Invictus Games Opening Ceremony in Toronto on September 23!!
-You will also receive a copy with the summary research findings and be invited to attend a webinar where more detailed results related to talent, perceptions of leadership competence, recruitment and diversity & inclusion will be shared.
+If you are an Organization/Employer: You will receive a copy with the summary research findings and be invited to attend a webinar where more detailed results related to talent, perceptions of leadership competence, recruitment and diversity & inclusion will be shared.
 We can also, upon request, provide you with a customized summary report that shows how your responses compared with others who participated in this study, which can be the starting point for you to consider where to start to develop or improve a military hiring program.

 Acknowledging Project Partners